bchugg/stat-map/issues with p-values.md

 The two issues above can be viewed as facets of a more general problem with p-values, which is the issue of counterfactual worlds.

 We keep emphasizing that the sample size needs to be fixed in advance.
 But the p-value requirement is stronger than this.
 It actually says that _the sample size needs to be same in all counterfactual worlds_.
-If it's not, it means that the sample size was actually data-dependent, which is not allowed.
+If it's not, it means that the sample size was actually data-dependent.
 In other words, no matter what happens in the experiment, the sample size cannot change.

 (Mathematically, it can help to view the sample size as a deterministic random variable.
 That is, if $N$ is the sample size, then for all outcomes $\omega\in\Omega$, we require that $N(\omega) = c$ for some $c$ if the p-value is valid.)

 This is an incredibly frustrating property.
 For one, it is unverifiable: how do you know the sample size would not have changed in every possible world?
 Second, it makes it extremely easy to start doubting p-values.

-Counterfactual worlds.
-Even if you fix sample size in advance and then compute p-value, it may not be valid.
-The same size needs to be the same in _all counterfactual worlds_. i.e, $\forall \omega\in\Omega: N(\omega)=52$. the validity of $P_N$ in ouor world depends on your answer to counterfactuals. this is obviously non-verifiable.
-So we have to assume this. [[e-value]] don't have this property and depend only on what happens in our world.
+Imagine you have a grad student analyzing the drug trial data as it arrives, just to make sure your data collection software is working.
+Do you think there's any situation in which he would stop the experiment early?
+What if the results looked _really, really_ good?
+If so, then the sample size is not truly fixed, and your p-value is invalid.